 Disposition; if the lesion (dark areas) have not progressed beyond the immediate draining lymph node.
 Trim the lesions and condemn the trimmings.

-If evidence of further spread to the next lymph node then the disposition is to condemn the carcase and its parts. may occurs ’and .
-ThisThis is mThe d requiresming.
-Inthe would be removed the carcase dThe c of facial eczemaon occasions The sthat ,in .
-Toccasionally of animals will bethe .
-The animal’swill beAt p the.
-The The d in an export works will be made .also known as.
-At a there will be .
-At post mortem there will be i (jaundice)The mwill be tumors The rwil be The liver will be while the will be in the export worksto be done ort a the At p the.
-The will be andwill also be and the
+If evidence of further spread to the next lymph node then the disposition is to condemn the carcase and its parts.

+Poisoning of food animals

+Plant poisonings

+Photosensitisation may occurs when animals with unpigmented skin are exposed to sunlight after eating plants such as trefoil or St John’s wort.

+Pigs show areas of hairless purple discolouration and scabs may develop.
+This can be confused with sunburn.
+This is more common in pigs up to four months of age.

+The disposition requires trimming minor areas of affected skin.
+In extensive cases the entire skin would be removed and the carcase judged on merits.

+Facial Eczema

+The cause of facial eczema is grazing on lush green pasture which can on occasions produce a toxin.

+The symptoms are that animals are restless, shaking their heads, ears droop and have fluid build up in the eyelids, face, tongue, lips, submaxillary space.
+The legs are occasionally swollen.
+The body temperature of animals will be elevated.
+Animals will seek shade and rub the affected parts causing abrasions.
+The animal’s urine will be dark and frothy.

+At post mortem the affected areas will reveal copious serous exudation fluid being straw coloured .
+The kidneys may be congested with exudate in the renal area.

+The disposition in an export works will be made by the OPV only.

+Lantana poisoning also known as pink nose

+Lantana crocea is a deadly poisonous grass found in Queensland and northern NSW.
+At

+ante mortem there will be necrosis in the rim of the muzzle and mouth (pink nose).
+At post mortem there will be icterus (jaundice) and ecchymosis in mucus membranes.
+The mucous membrane of mouth will be pink and may have necrotic tumors.
+The regional lymph nodes wil be enlarged and congested.
+The liver will be pale, friable and swollen while the gall bladder will be dilated.

+Disposition in the export works is to be done by OPV only.

+Sour sob poisoning or oxalic poisoning

+Soursobs contain large quantities of oxalic acid.

+At antemortem the sheep may have difficulty rising possible knuckling over of the fetlocks and joint stiffness.

+At post mortem the affect is confined to the kidneys which show varying degrees of nephritis.
+The kidneys will be greatly swollen with fluid build-up and the capsule falls off when incised.
+Renal lymph nodes will also be enlarged.

+Disposition; condemn kidneys and judge the carcase on merits and notify the producer.

 Applying knowledge of anatomy and physiology to the interpretation of post mortem procedures